shekhar-sharma/DataScience/Groups/Group_ID_39/package/local_self_similarity/README.md

 ## local_self_similarity()

-Calculate aand returns the descriptors for all patch positions in the image.
+Calculate and returns the descriptors for all patch positions in the image.

 - Syntax: